 The McDonald tree is very disease resistant and aimed at the kernel market filling nearly 51% of its shell compared to Barcelona at 42%.
 The tree’s crop matures two weeks earlier and is grower friendly in terms of size.
 It also has a 1% incidence of mold, which compared to other trees is much lower.

-A farmers advisory committee that evaluated McDonald said it was “consistently productive with consistent quality.”
+A farmers advisory committee that evaluated McDonald said it was “consistently productive with consistent quality”, making McDonald one of the most popular varieties planted throughout the Willamette Valley.

 Latin Name: Corylus avellana